vidit98/graphconv/README.md

 Semantic segmentation is the task of assigning each pixel a class.
 Many different methods are proposed for the same.
 This a pytorch implementation of [this](https://papers.nips.cc/paper/8135-beyond-grids-learning-graph-representations-for-visual-recognition.pdf) paper.
-To know in more detail about the implementation and method refer to my blog post(link to be added).
+To know in more detail about the implementation and method refer to [my blog post](https://towardsdatascience.com/visual-recognition-using-graphs-9c446005736e).

 ## Requirements
 * pytorch 1.1